Loch o' th' Lowes (New Cumnock): The loch

 The 19th century OS maps indicated two islets, one small and close to the southern lochshore and the other larger and near the western lochshore.

 Cartographic evidence

 Robert Gordon's map of 1636–52 shows a single loch with an outflow only, running into the River Nith.
-Blaeu's map of 1654, based on the earlier map by Timothy Pont, also shows a single loch named Loch of the Lowis (sic), however a Black Loch 'section' is recorded at the northern end.
+Blaeu's map of 1654, based on the earlier map by Timothy Pont, also shows a single loch named Loch of the Lowis; however, a Black Loch "section" is recorded at the northern end.
 John Adair's map of 1685 shows a single 'L of Lon'.
-Roys map of 1747 shows a loch named Loch Side.
-Armstrong's map of 1775 shows a 'Lows' loch with no islands indicated.
+Roy's map of 1747 shows a loch named Loch Side.
+Armstrong's map of 1775 shows a "Lows" loch with no islands indicated.
 Thomson's 1832 map shows a Lochside Loch with one inflow and a single island.

 The 1857 OS map shows a Lochside Loch with two islets and a peninsula that is nearly a third islet.
 A significant area of wetland adjoins the loch with a minor ironstone pit located within it near Meikle Creoch Farm.